bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/prerequisites.md

     - Access to the cluster is granted by BIH HPC IT through hpc-helpdesk@bih-charite.de
     - Access to the MDC jail node is managed by MDC IT

-### What is my username?

-You simply use your Charite user name!